 Nursing Homes Getting Rid of Alarms to Reduce Falls

-Posted on behalf of The Bell Law Firm, PLLC on Jul 06, 2016 in Nursing Home Injury or Death
+Posted on behalf of Stewart Bell, PLLC on Jul 06, 2016 in Nursing Home Injury or Death

 Nursing homes nationwide are discontinuing the use of alarms and other strategies to prevent falls, including lowering beds and placing fall mats next to beds.
 Removing the alarms will encourage nurses to do a better job of learning residents’ routines so they can be more aware of when residents need help.
 This should help prevent residents from trying to take care of their needs themselves, and potentially getting hurt.